top of page

 Home to the famous Jacob's Ladder, be sure to experience the wind-carved stones and incredible views of the Kinder Plateau

 This circular route begins in the peaceful village of Edale, surrounded by rolling hills and stone cottages.
 The trail climbs steadily through Grindsbrook Clough, where streams tumble between steep rocky sides before opening out onto the Kinder Plateau.
 Up here the land feels otherworldly, a maze of gritstone tors, weathered boulders and dark peat channels shaped over centuries by rain and frost.
-Navigation can be difficult in poor visibility, but the rewards are worth the effort with sweeping views over the Edale Valley and across to the Great Ridge.
-From the plateau the descent via Jacobs Ladder offers a gentler return, with flagstone paths winding through the valley floor.
+This trail is worth the effort, with sweeping views over the Edale Valley and across to the Great Ridge.
+From the plateau the descent via Jacobs Ladder offers a gentler return, with flagstone paths winding to the valley floor.

 Go prepared, stay safe and enjoy the hike!